Position: Assistant Professor

-She advises students with interests in public relations, advertising, and institutional communication, as well as those with interests specific to food, agriculture, or natural resources.
+She advises students with interests in public relations, advertising, and institutional communication, as well as those with interests specific to communication regarding food, agriculture, or natural resources.
 She uses survey, experimental, in-depth interview, and focus group methods in her research.

 Prior to joining the department in August 2013, she was a faculty member in advertising and agricultural communication at the University of Illinois Champaign-Urbana.
 Her interests in agriculture come from her degrees in agricultural communication from Purdue University (B.S.) and the University of Florida (M.S., Ph.
 D.) where she became knowledgeable about the food system and passionate about food labeling, livestock issues, and communication issues facing our food system.
 Her professional experience is in web and graphic design and marketing research.

 Abrams, K., & Soukup, C. (2017).
 Matching local food messages to consumer motivators: An experiment comparing the effects of differently framed messages.
 Journal of Applied Communications, 101(4). doi: 10.4148/1051-0834.1297

 Abrams, K. with Gaiser, T. (2016).
 Online focus groups.
 In N. Fielding, R. Lee, & G. Blank (Eds.), Handbook of online research methods (2nd ed.).
 London: Sage. pp.435-450.